stephengold/Minie/README.md

         bas.setDebugViewPorts(viewPortArray);

+#### Customizing what is rendered

-By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box nor it's swept sphere.
+By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box nor its swept sphere.
-To override these defaults, set filters to identify which objects should render each feature:
+To override these defaults, set filters to identify for which objects each feature should be rendered:

         BulletDebugAppState.DebugAppStateFilter all = new FilterAll(true);
         BulletDebugAppState.DebugAppStateFilter none = new FilterAll(false);